 I do not receive e-mail sendouts

-Netigate provides e-mail sendouts through the survey platform, and these security rules could cause e-mails sent from our systems to be incorrectly categorized as spam and end up in the recipients spam-folder, or even get blocked completely.
+Netigate provides e-mail sendouts through the survey platform, and these security rules could cause e-mails sent from our systems to be incorrectly categorised as spam and end up in the recipients’ spam-folder, or even get blocked completely.
 This is of course something that you want to avoid.
 We have ongoing controls and checkups to guarantee our mail servers are flawless and not blacklisted or flagged as spam but unfortunately this does not guarantee the success of e-mails sent from our platform.
-Due to the complexity and individual levels of security in different organizations there are a couple of things we recommend you to do before you start sending e-mail surveys.
+Due to the complexity and individual levels of security in different organisations there are a couple of things we recommend you do before you start sending e-mail surveys.

 SPF-record: The best way, and our primary recommendation, is that your company add an SPF-record (Sender Policy Framework).

 In this SPF-record you should add (depends on what server you are):

 Swedish server: include:_spf.netigate.se

 German server: include:_spf.ntgt.de

 A good way to identify what server you are located on is the tools URL.
 If it says netigate.se, you are on the Swedish server and if it is ntgt.de, you are on the German.

 This way Netigate can add and remove permitted mail servers without you having to change your DNS record whenever we update our mail server settings.
 You will probably need help from your IT-department or e-mail administrators in order to set this up.

 Whitelist IP: You can select to add an SPF-record but instead of including the Netigate domain you can do it on our mail servers IP adress.
 It is less flexible and more sensitive to change.
 If we make updates or add/remove servers we can not guarantee that the existing SPF-record will continue to work.
 We recommend including the Netigate domain instead of just server IP.